FIWARE/tutorials.NGSI-v2/docs/custom-iot-agent.md

 >
 > — Genesis 11:1

-As defined previously, an IoT Agent is a component that lets a group of devices send their data to and be managed from a Context Broker using their own native protocols.
+As defined previously, an IoT Agent is a component that lets a group of devices sends their data to and be managed from a Context Broker using their own native protocols.
 Every IoT Agent is defined for a single payload format, although they may be able to use multiple disparate transports for that payload.

 IoT Agents for many standard payloads exist, however it is possible to envisage that additional payloads may be needed